NEW FUNDING AVAILABLE THROUGH INFLATION REDUCTION ACT (IRA)

 What is 179D?

-A commercial tax deduction program that promote energy efficiency in commercial and applicable multifamily projects on a square footage basis.
+179D is a Federal tax deduction that promotes energy efficiency in commercial and applicable multifamily projects on a square footage basis.
+This program is available for existing multifamily buildings and multifamily new construction that are 4+ stories.

 What's it Worth?